-PART A -- PRIMARY SOURCES OF INCOME
+PART A - PRIMARY SOURCES OF INCOME

 Part A is intended to require the disclosure of your principal sources of income during the disclosure period.
-You do not have to disclose the amount of income received, and you need not list your public salary from serving in the position(s) which requires you to file this form.
+You do not have to disclose any public salary or public position(s).
 The income of your spouse need not be disclosed; however, if there is joint income to you and your spouse from property you own jointly (such as interest or dividends from a bank account or stocks), you should disclose the source of that income if it exceeded the threshold.

-Please list in this part of the form the name, address, and principal business activity of each source of your income which exceeded \$2,500 of gross income received by you in your own name or by any other person for your use or benefit.
+Please list in this part of the form the name, address, and principal business activity of each source of your income which exceeded \$2,500 of gross income received by you in your own name or by any other person for your use or benefit

-"Gross income" means the same as it does for income tax purposes, even if the income is not actually taxable, such as interest on tax-free bonds.
+'Gross income" means the same as it does for income tax purposes, even if the income is not actually taxable, such as interest on tax-free bonds.
 Examples include: compensation for services, income from business, gains from property dealings, interest, rents, dividends, pensions, IRA distributions, social security, distributive share of partnership gross income, and alimony, but not child support.

-If you were employed by a company that manufactures computers and received more than \$2,500, list the name of the company, its address, and its principal business activity (computer manufacturing).
+If you were employed by a company that manufactures computers and received more than \$2,500, list the name of the company, its address, and its principal business activity (computer PART C - REAL PROPERTY manufacturing).